Where did we get our name?

 Who we support & why we support them

-Coffee and stories bring people together and build communities.
-So, we support educators and authors.
-They inspire us to think critically and to do better.
+Coffee and stories bring people together.
+So, we support authors, educators, and storytellers.
 They help us unwind, learn, contribute, and see the world in a more positive light.

-And we believe in, and support, the farmers who fight the elements to grow our coffee.
-We support women owned farms whenever possible, and farmers who care about the environment as much, or more, than they care about selling coffee.
+We believe in the farmers who fight the elements to grow our coffee.
+We support good-hearted farmers and small businesses who care about the environment and their communities as much, or more, than they care about the bottom dollar.